-The armed conflict that devastated the country for almost three decades had a strong influence concerning this issue, as there was an inevitable polarisation between the belligerent forces.
-To seek dividends, the people of the Ovimbundu region were, to their L1 and 15 to 20% had it as their L2, pointing to a trend whereby most of the population has Portuguese as their L2.
-(Manuel, 2015: 14) some extent, associated with the UNITA "rebels" since it was the region of origin of the majority of their leaders and where that political organization had always had the greatest influence.
+8 The fact that Portuguese has expanded during this time has meant that the number of speakers who have acquired this language as L1 and as L2 has increased.
+Two studies illustrate these results.
+Endruschat (1990), which focuses on the year of independence (1975), estimates that 1 to 2% of the population had Portuguese as their L1 and 15 to 20% had it as their L2, pointing to a trend whereby most of the population has Portuguese as their L2.
+(Manuel, 2015: 14)

+some extent, associated with the UNITA "rebels" since it was the region of origin of the majority of their leaders and where that political organization had always had the greatest influence.
 Thus, to speak Umbundu, in certain parts of Angola, had a negative connotation.
-People living in the government-controlled areas became accustomed to pejoratively calling any person from the South of the country "Bailundo" 9 .
+People living in the government-controlled areas became accustomed to pejoratively calling any person from the South of the country "Bailundo"9.
 These were associated with being a soldier or militant of UNITA.
 This reality lasted for decades and there were even parents who did everything in their power so that their children would never learn any word in this language, a fact that also contributed to an inevitable weakening of this language's use.

-One of the signs that indicate the decadence of a language is the decrease in the number of speakers, the lack of renewal of its demographic stratum or the undervaluation of such language in detriment of another overvalued one, raised as the privileged code in communication.
+One of the signs that indicate the decadence of a language is the decrease in the number of speakers. the lack of renewal of its demographic stratum or the undervaluation of such language in detriment of another overvalued one, raised as the privileged code in communication.
 This phenomenon is called substitution, as one linguistic code replaces the other.